-As you might remember, Dave and I decided to start waking up at 4am last summer — crazy, I know!
+As you might remember, Dave and I decided to wake up at 4 am last summer.
 Now, after a full year of sticking to our plan, I have a few thoughts to share… including one of the easiest ways to get excited about waking up early!

-But first of all, I want to mention that I don’t think waking up early is essential for productivity or a lifetime of success.
-It’s completely possible to sleep in and be productive during different times of the day… HOWEVER, based on the number of emails and comments I’ve gotten asking about our 4am wake up time, I figured it was time for another blog post.
+But first, I want to mention that I don’t think waking up early is essential for productivity or a lifetime of success.
+It’s completely possible to sleep in and be productive during different times of the day… HOWEVER, based on the number of emails and comments I’ve gotten asking about our 4 am wake-up time, I figured it was time for another blog post.

-If you ARE interested in learning to become a morning person (something I DO think you can learn), I hope the 4 tips in today’s post will help!
+If you’re interested in learning to become a morning person (something I DO think you can learn), I think these 4 tips will help!

-Whenever anyone realizes that Dave and I wake up at 4am, the first question they almost always ask is, “oh my word… what time do you go to bed?!?!”
+Whenever people hear that Dave and I wake up at 4 am, the first question they ask is, “what time do you go to bed?!”

-If you feel like you could never go to bed early enough to make this work, I’d like to challenge you to at least give it a try.
-However, don’t start out trying to go to bed significantly earlier than normal.
-Just go to bed at your normal time but set your alarm earlier in the morning.
-After a few days, your body will naturally be tired earlier in the evening and it will be much easier to get to bed on time.
+Instead of forcing yourself to go to bed significantly earlier than normal (and laying wide awake), just go to bed at your normal time but set your alarm earlier.
+After a few days, your body will naturally feel tired earlier in the evening and it will be easier to get to bed on time — which will also make it easier to wake up earlier!

 I’m not saying it will necessarily be easy or enjoyable for the first few days while your body adjusts to the new time-frame, but after the first few days, it will get so much easier… I promise!